OpenZeppelin/compound-re-enable-dsr-proposal/README.md

 `git clone git@github.com:OpenZeppelin/compound-re-enable-dsr-proposal.git`

-**2. Export the RPC_URL env var**
+**2. Set or export the RPC_MAINNET env var**

-Because this test requires forking the Ethereum Mainnet, you will need a valid RPC Endpoint.
+We run these tests against Ethereum Mainnet.
+So foundry will need to know what RCP endpoint to use.
+You can set your the RCP directly in `foundry.toml` or set your environment variable `RPC_MAINNET` to it instead.
 You can get a free RPC URL from Alchemy or Infura.
+An example of temporarily exporting your RCP string:

-`export RPC_URL=https://eth-mainnet.g.alchemy.com/v2/<Your Token>`
+`export RPC_MAINNET=https://eth-mainnet.g.alchemy.com/v2/<Your Token>`

 **3. Run the tests**

 To run the tests simply run the command:

-`forge test --fork-url $RPC_URL --fork-block-number 16820728`

-In this case, we are picking the block number `16820728` as at the time of writing this, the DSR proposal was yet to be submitted.
-You can pick any block number before the proposal was submitted.
+`forge test`

 ## Test Summary